-Excused absences are those where the student was on official school business or when the absence was due to one of the following reasons:
+Excused absences are those where the student was on official school business or when the absence was due to one of the following reasons

 - 1. The student's illness or when attendance could jeopardize the health of other students.
-A maximum of six (6) such days are allowed per semester unless the condition(s) causing such absences is of a chronic or recurring nature, is medically documented, and approved by the principal. - 2.
-Death or serious illness in their immediate family; - 3.
+A maximum of three (3) such days are allowed per semester with written or verbal communication from the parent/legal guardian and approval from the principal.
+Absences due to illness that exceed the three (3) day rule will not be excused without a doctor's note. - 2.
+Death or serious illness in their immediate family (mother, father, sister, brother, grandparents); a maximum of three (3) days per semester will be allowable in such instances unless the school is presented with compelling documentation and is approved by the principal - 3.
 Observance of recognized holidays observed by the student's faith; - 4.
 Attendance at an appointment with a government agency; - 5.
-Attendance at a medical appointment; - 6.
-Exceptional circumstances with prior approval of the principal; - 7.
-Participation in an FFA, FHA, or 4-H sanctioned activity; - 8.
-Participation in the election poll workers program for high school students. - 9.
-Absences granted to allow a student to visit his/her parent or legal guardian who is a member of the military and been called to active duty, is on leave from active duty, or has returned from deployment to a combat zone or combat support posting.
+Attendance at a medical appointment with proper documentation; - 6.
+Exceptional circumstances with prior approval of the principal; - 7 Participation in an FFA, FHA, or 4-H sanctioned activity; - 8 Participation in the election poll workers program for high school students. - 9.
+Absences granted to allow a student to visit his/her parent or legal guardian who is a member of the military and has been called to active duty, is on leave from active duty, or has returned from deployment to a combat zone or combat support posting.
 The number of additional excused absences shall be at the discretion of the superintendent or designee. - 10.
 Absences granted, at the Superintendent's discretion, to seventeen (17) year-old students who join the Arkansas National Guard while in eleventh grade to complete basic combat training between grades eleven (11) and (12). - 11.
 Absences for students excluded from school by the Arkansas Department of Health during a disease outbreak because the student has an immunization waiver or whose immunizations are not up to date. - 12.
-Absences due to conditions related to pregnancy or parenting, including without limitation: - Labor, delivery, and recovery; - Prenatal and postnatal medical appointments and other medically necessary, pregnancy-related absences; - The illness or medical appointment of a child belonging to a parent who is enrolled at a District school;

-- A legal appointment related to pregnancy or parenting, including without limitation: - Adoption; - Custody; and - o Visitation; - A reasonable amount of time to accommodate a lactating student's need to express breast milk or to breastfeed the student's child on the District's campus; and - At least ten (10) school days of absences for both a parenting mother and a parenting father after the birth of a child.
+Absences due to conditions related to pregnancy or parenting, including without limitation: - Labor, delivery, and recovery; - Prenatal and postnatal medical appointments and other medically necessary, pregnancy-related absences; - The illness or medical appointment of a child belonging to a parent who is enrolled at a District school; - A legal appointment related to pregnancy or parenting, including without limitation: - o Adoption; - o Custody; and - o Visitation; - A reasonable amount of time to accommodate a lactating student's need to express breast milk or to breastfeed the student's child on the District's campus; and - At least ten (10) school days of absences for both a parenting mother and a parenting father after the birth of a child.